-4.3.4.1.3 Actively Obtaining Firm Transmission
+4.3.3.1.3 Actively Obtaining Firm Transmission

 Power Services may, on a case-by-case basis and with certain limitations on the service, provide TCMS coverage for «Customer Name»’s Dedicated Resource that has not yet been granted firm network transmission by all applicable transmission providers if Power Services and «Customer Name» are actively engaged in the process of obtaining firm network transmission.
-Power Services and «Customer Name» shall work cooperatively to obtain firm network transmission for the Dedicated Resource pursuant to the principles in Exhibit G of this Agreement and the Parties’ executed Transfer Service Support for Non-Federal Resources Agreement.
-Power Services shall have sole discretion in determining whether or not Power Services and «Customer Name» are actively engaged in the process of obtaining firm network transmission.
+Power Services and «Customer Name» shall work cooperatively to obtain firm network transmission for the Dedicated Resource pursuant to the terms and conditions of section 3 of Exhibit G. Power Services shall have sole discretion in determining whether or not Power Services and «Customer Name» are actively engaged in the process of obtaining firm network transmission.
 However, when making this determination Power Services shall use criteria including but not limited to: (1) the date «Customer Name» requests that Power Services pursue firm network transmission; (2) the planned start date for service from the Dedicated Resource; (3) the location of the resource; (4) the potential for Transmission Curtailments associated with delivering the resource on non-firm transmission; (5) the status of any ongoing OASIS requests and studies related to the resource; and (6) the length of time Power Services and «Customer Name» have been in the process of obtaining firm network transmission.

-Drafter’s Note: Do not include the following for customers who are receiving Exhibit F TSS language for the first time.

-4.3.4.1.4 During Transition Period

-Power Services shall also provide TCMS coverage for «Customer Name»’s Dedicated Resource as provided for in section 4.3.5 of this exhibit.

-4.3.4.2 BPA’s Determination for TCMS Coverage
+4.3.3.2 BPA’s Determination for TCMS Coverage